yduman/yduman.dev/content/projects.md

 +++
 title = "Projects"
-description = "Listing of my side projects" date = "2024-08-11" author = "Yadullah Duman"
+description = "Side or Open Source Projects" date = "2025-01-28" author = "Yadullah Duman"
 +++

-Here are some side projects where I invested some good amount of time.
-They were mostly trying to solve problems that I encountered.
-Besides that, I am mainly busy with customer projects that won't be listed here.
+Here are some side and open source projects where I am currently investing or have invested some good amount of time.
+These are mostly projects that either solved my own problems or I found interesting enough for contribution.
+Besides these projects, I am mainly busy with customer projects that I won't list here for obvious reasons.

+## Currently Active

+[**quality.arc42.org**](https://github.com/arc42/quality.arc42.org-site) Quality requirements and goals for software and system architectures.

 ## Highlights